COSBlab/IPL-workshop/DAY-1/README.md

 To complete this exercise, the student needs to:

-* retrieve the sequences of the homologs identified in the previous exercise with BLAST
+* retrieve the sequences of the homologs identified in the previous exercise with BLAST.
+The sequence should be extracted from the PDB file using the ```get_fasta_PDB.py``` script.
 * paste these sequences along with the target sequence in the "Input" box
 * run the alignment with default parameters
 * inspect the results